 These standards do not preclude North Dakota laws.
 Consideration will be given first to use of normal disciplinary processes of counseling, voluntary withdrawal, use of state commitment laws (NDCC 25.03.1), or use of other alternatives whenever appropriate.

-9.4.4.1 Disciplinary Violations
+Conduct Violations

 A student accused of violating this code may not be subject to the disciplinary process if the student, as a result of a mental disorder: